Michael-Meade/MinerFind/Projects.md

-{% for Projects in site.Projects %}
+{% for rojects in site.projects %}
   <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
   </li>